RENTING A VILLA IN Venetia - north Italy

 The history of Veneto is above all quite similar to the history of Venice.

 “La Bellissima” (The Beautiful One) was founded towards the end of the 6th century AD and became a local political force from 697 onwards, embodied by Paolucio Anafesto, the first duke –Doge.
 The city became independent from 1000 onwards, following Byzantium's withdrawal from the Adriatic, and maritime trade soon extended its powerbase.
 In the 14th century, Venice became the largest Mediterranean port, ahead of Constantinople.
 In the 17th century, despite significant losses of territory (the Greek lands) and the diverting of European trade towards America (discovery of that continent), Venice maintained its cultural prestige.
 At the time, it was recognised as the most elegant town in Europe, with a major influence on Art, Architecture and Literature.
 Venice was annexed on the 12th of May 1797 by Napoleon Bonaparte, who put an end to 800 years of independence.
 Today, Venice has 280,000 inhabitants and is a UNESCO world heritage site, along with its laguna.

-Landscape, Nature, Walks
+Landscape, Nature, Walks in Veneto